ronard499/idurar-erp-crm/README.md

  Give a Star ⭐️ & Fork to this project ...
 Happy coding! 🤩`
 ```

-IDURAR is Open Source ERP / CRM (Invoice / Quote / Accounting ) Based on Django (Python) with SQLite and React.js with Ant Design (AntD) and Redux
+IDURAR is Open Source ERP / CRM (Invoice / Quote / Accounting ) Based on Django (Python) with SQLite and React.js with TypeScript, Tailwind CSS, Ant Design (AntD) and Redux

 </div>